Gem Buyers Beware: Get Rich Quick Scams

 People’s love of diamonds and other gemstones runs deep.
 Even the most ancient cultures prized them for adornment and as tangible symbols of wealth.

-In modern times, the unscrupulous play on people's deep love for gemstones and the notion of a gem’s lasting value.
+In modern times, the unscrupulous play on people's deep love of gemstones and the notion of a gem’s lasting value.
 They employ dubious get rich quick schemes – so-called diamond and gem investments – to take advantage of the gullible and scam them.

 While quality gemstones generally maintain their value if purchased at a fair price and held over a long period of time, scammers tempt buyers by promising get-rich-quick profits or protection for their money in times of economic uncertainty.
 The “deal” often degenerates and the buyer is left holding greatly overpriced gems.